Gbertaz/RateMyAir_API/README.md

 # Planned features and developments

+* The database structure and the APIs only support one sensor which collects temperature (indoor and outdoor), humidity, pressure and particulate matter pollution.
+A future development is to make everything more generic to support *n* sensors
 * The paged output should contain the link to the next and previous page
 * Data caching
 * Rate limiting and Throttling